Objective-C: Library use

 Objective-C today is often used in tandem with a fixed library of standard objects (often known as a "kit" or "framework"), such as Cocoa, GNUstep or ObjFW.
 These libraries often come with the operating system: the GNUstep libraries often come with Linux-based distributions and Cocoa comes with macOS.
-The programmer is not forced to inherit functionality from the existing base class (NSObject / OFObject).
-Objective-C allows for the declaration of new root classes that do not inherit any existing functionality.
+The programmer is not forced to inherit functions from the existing base class (NSObject – OFObject).
+Objective-C allows for the declaration of new root classes that do not inherit any existing function.
 Originally, Objective-C-based programming environments typically offered an Object class as the base class from which almost all other classes inherited.
 With the introduction of OpenStep, NeXT created a new base class named NSObject, which offered additional features over Object (an emphasis on using object references and reference counting instead of raw pointers, for example).
 Almost all classes in Cocoa inherit from NSObject.

 Not only did the renaming serve to differentiate the new default behavior of classes within the OpenStep API, but it allowed code that used Object—the original base class used on NeXTSTEP (and, more or less, other Objective-C class libraries)—to co-exist in the same runtime with code that used NSObject (with some limitations).
 The introduction of the two letter prefix also became a simplistic form of namespaces, which Objective-C lacks.
 Using a prefix to create an informal packaging identifier became an informal coding standard in the Objective-C community, and continues to this day.

 More recently, package managers have started appearing, such as CocoaPods, which aims to be both a package manager and a repository of packages.
 A lot of open-source Objective-C code that was written in the last few years can now be installed using CocoaPods.